emanoelhenrick/emhkTasks/README.md

 # emhk tasks

-Um To Do webapp made with Node.js and Mongo DB, with user account system to save and manage your tasks anywhere with internet access.
+A To Do webapp made with Node.js and Mongo DB, with user account system to save and manage your tasks anywhere with internet access.

 ## Screenshots